andGarc/andGarc.github.io/_posts/2021-04-02-open-source-geospatial-stack.md

 This might take a couple minutes.
 To see if your instance is ready to go, click on view instance or select EC2 from the Services drop-down menu.
 The state of the instance will say 'running' and we are ready to go.

 Next we need to allocate and associate an elastic ip to the instance.
-This is a requirement for being able to point our domain to our instance.
+This is a requirement for being able to point a domain to our instance (in case you want to).

 In your EC2 instance dashboard, under Network and Security, click Elastic IPs.
 ![](/assets/images/geostack/elastic_ip.png)